-Students are given opportunities to regularly and consciously reflect on their thought processes as they work through the Investigates and exercises in Foundations for College Mathematics 11.
+Students are given opportunities to regularly and consciously reflect on their thought processes as they work through the problems in Principles of Mathematics 9.
 As they reflect, they learn to: recognize when the technique they are using is not helpful; make a conscious decision to switch to a different strategy; rethink the problem; search for related knowledge; determine the reasonableness of an answer.